Sarah627/Java_miniatures/README.md

 > control flow statements, break up the flow of execution by employing decision making, looping, and branching, enabling your program to conditionally execute particular blocks of code.

-types of control flow statements:
+Types of `Control Flow` statements:

 1. Decision making statements.
 2. Iteration (Looping) statements.